 13 Is there a risk that an accused would have served any likely sentence (or would be looking at a non-custodial sentence) prior to any listed hearing date if bail is not granted?

-14 Are there any matters vital to the preparation of the defence that can only or best be achieved on bail (for example, inspection of documents, gathering of evidence)?
+14 Are there any matters vital to the preparation of the defence that can only or best be achieved on bail (e.g. inspecting documents, gathering evidence)?

-16 Is the applicant particularly vulnerable due to age? (e.g. the applicant is very young (SG v TA VSC 264), or elderly (R v Penny VSC 155)).
+16 Is the applicant particularly vulnerable due to age? (e.g. the applicant is very young (see SG v TA VSC 264) or elderly (see R v Penny VSC 155)).

-17 Is the applicant particularly vulnerable for some other reason? (e.g. the applicant is deaf (Fields VSC 309), or has some other isolating factor or illness).
+17 Is the applicant particularly vulnerable for some other reason? (e.g. the applicant is deaf (see Fields VSC 309) or has some other isolating factor or illness).

-18 Factors personal to the accused (age, background, marital status, dependants, where they will be living if granted bail, employment, ties to the jurisdiction, responsibility for the care of others, health, etc.) to demonstrate the likelihood of answering bail.
+18 Factors personal to the accused (age, background, marital status, dependants, where they will live if granted bail, employment, ties to the jurisdiction, responsibility for the care of others, health, etc.) to demonstrate the likelihood of answering bail.

 19 What factors are relevant to any conditions of bail?
 Who are the proposed sureties?
 (Obtain instructions about their appropriateness and whether they have prior convictions.)
-How much is the amount of the surety?
+How much is the surety?
 What are the surety’s passport details?
 Does the surety have connections to any prosecution witnesses?

-20 How will the applicant prove each of the above factors?
-(For example, if relying on ill health, get a medical report and exhibit to an affidavit.)
+20 How will the applicant prove each of the above factors? (e.g. if relying on ill health, get a medical report and exhibit to an affidavit).

 21 Is this the first application for bail in this matter?
 If not, where and when was the earlier application made?
 Was the applicant represented last time?
-If so, what was the reason for the refusal of bail?
+If so, why was bail refused?
 What has changed since then?

 22 Who will hear the application?
 Has a co-accused already applied for bail before a particular magistrate or judge?
 Does parity apply?

-23 Have any documents been filed with the court yet?
+23 Have any documents been filed with the court?
 If so, what are they?
 Are any further documents required?

-24 What is the fallback plan if this application fails?
+24 What is the fallback plan if this bail application fails?

 25 What bail programs are available through the court to assist the applicant with housing, drug rehabilitation, supervision by way of a court-run program, etc.?
 (See “CREDIT/Bail Support Program”, in Drug offences.)

-If the police maintain their opposition to bail, it is necessary to explore the reasons for this.
-Sometimes opposition can be overcome with “negotiated” conditions; for example, offering that the accused report daily, obtain drug rehabilitation and/or treatment, adhere to a curfew or provide a substantial surety (see “Sureties”).
-These matters should be discussed with the prosecution before the commencement of the hearing.
+If bail is contested (i.e. if bail is being opposed) by the police, it is necessary to explore the reasons for this.
+Sometimes opposition can be overcome with negotiated conditions, which may address police concerns about risks; for example, offering that the accused report daily, obtain drug rehabilitation and/or treatment, adhere to a curfew or provide a substantial surety (see “Sureties”).
+These matters should be discussed with the prosecution before the bail hearing.